SQL Database Administrator - IT-Online

 – Passionate about technology and naturally innovative

-Salary range between R45 000 and R55 000 Total Cost to Company per month plus excellent bonus structure which can add up to 20 – 30% over and above your annaul gauranteed salary.
+Salary range between R25 000 and R45 000 Total Cost to Company per month plus excellent bonus structure which can add up to 20 – 30% over and above your annaul gauranteed salary.

 Salary parameters are guides only